resource-watch/api-infrastructure/k8s-aws/README.md

 This cluster configuration assumes that the AWS resources were provisioned using the terraform configuration included in this repository (or equivalent).

-The `boostrap.sh` is a convenience command for getting the cluster up and running, mostly as a way to help get the cluster up to a certain state after creation.
-It will probably not be useful once the cluster is up and running, and day-to-day maintenance of the cluster is needed.

 ## Helm